newrelic/developer-website/README.md

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-If you are looking for configuration help or more information about New Relic's products please visit the [New Relic Explorers Hub](https://discuss.newrelic.com/)
+If you're looking for configuration help or more information about New Relic's products, please visit the [New Relic Explorers Hub](https://discuss.newrelic.com/).

 Like all official New Relic open source projects, there's a related [Community topic](https://discuss.newrelic.com/t/developer-newrelic-com/108069)